volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 namespace - (Optional) then namespace will hold the referred object's(e.g. route's) namespace.
 (String).

 tenant - (Optional) then tenant will hold the referred object's(e.g. route's) tenant.
 (String).

+### Reserved Inside Subnet

+Use Reserved Subnet from Primary CIDR.

 ### Sli To Global Dr